biquando/launchtab/README.md

 ## Making a launchtab config
 If you already have a crontab, you can import it with `crontab -l | launchtab`.
 You can also edit your launchtab directly with `launchtab -e`.
-See `example.tab` for an example launchtab.
+See `examples/` for some example launchtabs.
 Run `launchtab --help` for usage information.

 LaunchTab supports most features of crontab.
 Currently not supported:
 - Passing text to stdin via `%`